brynickson/aplc_optimisation/_build/html/_sources/index.rst.txt

    Pardon our dust, this space is under construction.

 ``aplc-optimization`` is a Python software toolkit for exploring apodized pupil lyot coronagraph (APLC) solutions for segmented telescope pupils.
-Its object-orientated approach simplifies the interface for sampling large parameter spaces, and enables flexibility for implementing various mask architectures and symmetry cases.
-The core module, example notebooks, and documentation are privately hosted at github.com/spacetelescope/aplc-optimization.
+It's object-orientated approach simplifies the interface for sampling large parameter spaces, and enables flexibility for implementing various mask architectures and symmetry cases.
+The toolkit is privately hosted at github.com/spacetelescope/aplc-optimization.

 .. figure:: ./HiCAT_1944_LS9_6pix_analysis.png
    :align: center